OpenBCI/Documentation/websitev2/docs/GettingStarted/Boards/01-Cyton_Getting_Started_Guide.md

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/serial_cyton_open_radio_config.png?raw=true" width="50%" />

 There is a Radio Configuration tab that you can use to check the status of your Cyton system and change the radio channel.
-Click on the `--&gt;` arrow to open up the options panel.
+Click on the `>` arrow to open up the options panel.
 Here you will find tools for configuring your Cyton Radio connection.
 Let's walk through the functions of each button.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/cyton_radio-status.png?raw=true" width="50%" />